 This page will be a living document, meaning that as I come across new or trending green words or terms, I will add them here.

-Biodegradable and compostable are similar and often used interchangeably.
+Biodegradable and compostable are some of the popular trending green words.
+Although similar and often used interchangeably they do mean different things.
 However, these two words don’t exactly mean the same thing.
-Biodegradable is the natural break down of organic matter by micro-organisms.
+Biodegradable is the natural breakdown of organic matter by microorganisms.
 See “compostable” further down this list.

 We covered biodegradable a few words up.
 Compostable is human-led biodegradation.